-- Stay home (quarantine) until 14 days after last exposure.
-Maintain a separation of at least six feet from others at all times. - The date that you will be required to stay home until will be determined by [Name of Local Health Department] during the case investigation interview conducted through a phone call with the Health Department representative. - You need to begin monitoring yourself for symptoms of COVID-19: check your temperature twice a day, watch for fever (>100.4°F), cough, shortness of breath, nausea, vomiting, diarrhea, runny or stuffy nose, loss of taste or smell, abdominal pain.
+- Stay home (quarantine) until 10 days after last exposure (or as directed by the health department or your health care provider).
+Maintain a separation of at least six feet from others at all times.
+This is not required if: - The close contact had a positive COVID (PCR) test within the last five months; OR - The close contact has completed the vaccination protocol (two doses for Phizer and Moderna, one does for Johnson & Johnson) and 14 days have passed since the last dose of the vaccine has been administered; OR - The exposure occurred only in the classroom while both the individual identified as COVID positive and the close contact were masked and sitting at least three feet apart, and the identified close contact remains asymptomatic and continues to closely monitor for symptoms - The date that you will be required to stay home until will be determined by [Name of Local Health Department] during the case investigation interview conducted through a phone call with the Health Department representative. - You need to begin monitoring yourself for symptoms of COVID-19: check your temperature twice a day, watch for fever (>100.4°F), cough, shortness of breath, nausea, vomiting, diarrhea, runny or stuffy nose, loss of taste or smell, abdominal pain.
 If any of these symptoms develop consult with a medical provider immediately and notify [Name of Local Health Department]. - Avoid contact with people who are at a higher risk for severe illness from COVID-19.
 This includes people of any age who have, cancer, chronic kidney disease, chronic obstructive pulmonary disease, obesity, heart failure/coronary artery disease, sickle cell disease, diabetes, and are immunocompromised.